agalend/PaySmartly.Documentation/design.md

 ## 7.2 OAuth 2.0

 I have not implemented any authentication and authorization, however, in most cases this is a must requirement for production.
-One possible solution is to use some auth provider which implement OAuth 2.0, such as auth0:
+One possible solution is to use some auth provider which implements OAuth 2.0, such as auth0:

 <img src="https://github.com/agalend/PaySmartly.Documentation/blob/main/resources/design/security-architecture.png">